oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

     set pagesize 100
     col directory_name format a25
     col directory_path format a50
-    select directory_name , directory_path from dba_directories where owner='SYS' order by 2;
+    select directory_name, directory_path from dba_directories where owner='SYS' order by 2;
     </copy>

     -- Be sure to hit RETURN